pow-auth/pow/README.md

 That's it!
 Run `mix ecto.setup`, and you can now visit `http://localhost:4000/registrations/new`, and create a new user.

-By default, Pow will only expose files that are absolutely necessary.
-If you wish to modify the templates, you can generate them (and the view files) using the `mix pow.phoenix.gen.templates` command.
+By default, Pow will only expose files that are absolutely necessary

+ If you wish to modify the templates, you can generate them (and the view files) using: `mix pow.phoenix.gen.templates`.
+Remember to add `web_module: MyAppWeb` to the configuration.

 ## Extensions